F-rankie/3_GettingData_Project/README.md

 ### Merging of the test and train data

-A simple bind_rows() command merges the two data frames, resulting in .
-Before doing so, the program checks that the column names of both data frames are identical.
+A simple bind_rows() command merges the two data frames, resulting in 10299 rows/observations.
+Before doing so, the program checks that the column names of both data frames are identical (internal consistency).

+I decided to do the merging of the two tables with all available variables, and to the column subsetting in a subsequent step.
+This allows to decide later on a different variable (sub-)set of interest more easily.

-### Why data frames and not data tables?
+**Why data frames and not data tables?**

-Well, this code can probably be optimized for speed, but initial work with fread() to produce data tables resulted in RStudio crashes, whereas read.table() showed a stable behaviour.
+Well, this code can probably be optimized for speed, but initial work with fread() to produce data tables (instead of data.frames) resulted in RStudio crashes, whereas read.table() showed a stable behaviour.

 The last part of the code, selecting a subset of variables and producing mean values, was done after conversion to the **tbl_df** class using the package **{dplyr}**.

+### Grouping and calculating the means by group

+A new table was generated containing only the means.
+This was achieved with the group_by() and the summarize_each() functions from {dplyr}.

+### Structure of the final tidy table, fb_tidy.txt

+The final tidy data file has 81 columns separated by " " (space).
+The first line contains the names of the variables (headers).
+In addition to the header row, there are 180 data rows.
+This corresponds to 30 subjects times 6 activities (per subject).

+These are the columns:

+Column #1 - Activity (in plain text format, no longer coded)

+Column #2 - SubjNo (integer)

+Columns #3 to #81: the groupwise means of the various Mean and Std variables from the original feature vector.
+In order to differentiate the calculated means from the original Mean and Std variables, an "m." prefix was added to the variable names.